 Message structures

-Protocol versions

-The XML schema supports containment of multiple protocol versions in a single file.
-A party may support multiple FIX versions, or one file may contain both application messages and session protocol messages.

-A <protocol> element contains components, messages and actors.
-Its name attribute uniquely identifies it.
-A protocol name should be stable; it should not change with minor updates.
-Other attributes may be used for pedigree.
-Its version attribute tells the version of FIX or other protocol that is applies to.
-The optional specUrl attribute supplies the URI of the protocol specification.
-The URI is not required to point to an programmatic artifact such as an XML schema directly.
-Rather, it may be the address of a web page that contains further cross-references.

 Components

 A component is a sequence of fields and nested components.
 There are two types of components, common blocks and repeating groups.
 Both types are contained by the <components> parent element.

+Like the messages that contain them, components may be overloaded for slightly different layouts for different scenarios.

 Component identifiers

 Like a field, a component has a numeric id attribute and a string name attribute.
 For all references to a component, the two key attributes must be consistent.
 The schema enforces uniqueness of the id attribute among both types of components.
 Like a field, a component can be annotated for documentation and carries pedigree attributes of attribute group entityAttribGrp.

+The scenario attribute of a component identifiers a use case; multiple components may have the same name, but the combination of name and scenario must be unique.
+Scenario has a default value of “base”, so if a component only has one variation, there is no need to qualify it.

+Inheritance is specified with the attribute extends.
+It gives the name of another component scenario to inherit from, possibly “base”.
+When extending another scenario, the component elements of the inherited scenario are assumed to be included.

 Common block